Robert J. Schneider

 "You watched these shows all the way through?"
 Lana asked.

 "No. I looked at the first show and scanned through the second.
 It seemed to be a silly sort of show.
 I don't know why my father even had it on tape.
-He usually preferred the more intellectual kind of game show.
-Password and Jeopardy were his favorites along with some others from the Fifties like What's My Line, The Word's the Same and, well he also liked You Bet Your Life."
+He usually preferred a more intellectual kind of game show.
+Password and Jeopardy were his favorites along with some others from the Fifties like What's My Line, The Name's the Same and, well he also liked You Bet Your Life."

 "Do you mind if I watch it?" asked Lana.